 3. Blowing: If neither of the first two methods work, I sometimes try blowing out my ears.
 I breathe in, pinch my nose tightly, close my mouth and try to force the air out of my nostrils.
 Since the nostrils are blocked by my pinching, this causes my ears to “pop.”
 I always start very gently and build up slowly to avoid overdoing it and damaging my ears.
 I know it has worked when I hear a squeal or popping sound.

-For more suggestions on how to handle air travel with hearing loss visit Ears and Altitude on the American Academy of Otolaryngology website.
+For more suggestions on how to handle air travel with hearing loss read The Joys of Noise Cancelling Headphones.

 Readers, do you ever experience vertigo?
 What are your tips?